ChiomaScripts/My-Portfolio/Emotion Annotation of Customer Reviews/README.md

 # Understanding Customer Preferences Through Emotion Annotation
 ## Project Overview
-This project analyzes customer reviews to predict emotions using Python NLP and NLTK libraries.
+This project aims to understand customer preferences by analyzing and annotating emotions in customer reviews.
+It involves a combination of manual annotation, automated emotion detection, and machine learning for emotion prediction.
+The project showcases the application of Python NLP libraries, web scraping techniques, and advanced machine learning methodologies to extract insights from textual data.

 ## Steps
 1. Data collection by scraping Yelp and Trustpilot websites for customer reviews.